Jotisfag/alx-pre_course/README.md

-My git changed to readme now
+My git changed to readme today up_to_date
-up_to_date